 Plan Feature Highlights How the Plan Works You may contribute to the Plan through payroll deductions on a before- tax basis.
 When you have reimbursable health care expenses, you can receive your money back tax-free, up to the amount that you elect to contribute for the year.
-Eligibility You are eligible if you are an employee classified on payroll as a US regular employee of Marsh & McLennan Companies or any subsidiary or affiliate of Marsh & McLennan Companies (other than Marsh & McLennan Agency LLC or any of its subsidiaries (MMA) and Mercer PocketPro).
+Eligibility You are eligible if you are an employee classified on payroll as a US regular employee of Marsh & McLennan Companies and any subsidiary or affiliate of Marsh & McLennan Companies (other than Marsh & McLennan Agency LLC and any of its subsidiaries (MMA) and Mercer PeoplePro).
 You are eligible if you are an employee classified on payroll as a US regular employee of Marsh & McLennan Agency LLC - Corporate (MMA-Corporate), Marsh & McLennan Agency LLC - Alaska (MMA-Alaska), Marsh & McLennan Agency LLC - Southwest (including Prescott Pailet Benefits) (collectively MMA Southwest) (MMA-Southwest), Marsh & McLennan Agency LLC - Northeast (MMA-Northeast), or Security Insurance Services of Marsh & McLennan Agency.
 See "Participating in the Plan" on page 3 for details.
-Fanally and Enrollment You are eligible to enroll: - within 30 days of the date you become eligible during Annual Enrollment.
+F Enrollment You are eligible to enroll: - within 30 days of the date you become eligible - within 50 days of the date you become engine - during Annual Enrollment.
 You must elect to participate each PLAN YEAR in order to participate in the Health Care Flexible Spending Account.
 You are not eligible for this plan if you enroll in the Marsh & McLennan Companies Health Savings Account.
 Contributions You can contribute between \$120 and \$2,550 per plan year.
-Reimbursements In general, the Plan will reimburse: eligible health care expenses that are not covered by another plan, including copayments, deductibles, coinsurance and costs after your dental, vision or medical plan paid a benefit, that generally would be qualified medical expenses under federal tax law, and that are iNCURRED in the plan year for which you make contributions.
+Reimbursements In general, the Plan will reimburse: eligible health care expenses that are not covered by another plan, including copayments, deductibles, coinsurance and costs after your dental, vision or medical plan paid a benefit, that generally would be qualified medical expenses under federal tax law, and - that are INCURRED in the plan year for which you make contributions.
 Unused Contributions Up to a maximum balance of \$500 will be carried over for eligible expenses incurred in the next plan year.
 Any account balance over \$500 will be forfeited effective January 1.
-You have until March 31of the following year to submit claims for reimbursement of eligible expenses you incur during the plan year.
+You have until March 31 of the following year to submit claims for reimbursement of eligible expenses you incur during the plan year.